-Lisa Mladinich is the host of Shalom World TVs new program, “WOMAN: Strong Faith, True Beauty,” which will premier this fall (date TBD).
+Lisa Mladinich is the host of Shalom World TVs new program, “WOMAN: Strong Faith, True Beauty,” which premiered Fall 2016 and is preparing for a second season.
 She is also a Catholic author whose dynamic presentations on faith, catechetics, and women’s issues can be heard at events around the country, as well as on Catholic TV and radio.
 A regular voice on Relevant Radio’s Morning Air with John Harper and On Call with Wendy Wiese, Lisa is the author of the best selling book on authentic beauty and aging, “True Radiance: Finding Grace in the Second Half of Life,” from Servant Books.
 Attention: catechists, Catholic school teachers, and homeschooling families!
-Soon to be released: Lisa’s book of 300 prayers for children—from Liguori Publications called, “Heads Bowed: Prayers for Catholic School Days,” available in October, 2016.
+Soon to be released: Lisa’s book of 300 prayers for children—from Liguori Publications called, “Heads Bowed: Prayers for Catholic School Days,” available in March 2017.
 Pre-order here!
 Lisa’s writing can also be found at AmazingCatechists.com; her blog at Patheos.com, Water into Wine; her columns for CATECHIST Magazine; and her booklets, “Be an Amazing Catechist: Inspire the Faith of Children” and “Be an Amazing Catechist: Sacramental Preparation” from Our Sunday Visitor (in English and Spanish), which are based on her popular workshops for catechists.
 Lisa is also a webinar instructor for a wonderful Catholic curriculum provider for middle and high school students, Homeschool Connections.
 She teaches home educated tweens and teens academic writing, punctuation and grammar, leadership skills, and the Church’s understanding of authentic feminine beauty.

 More Updates from Lisa: